 The Clover Driftwood sign was later repurposed.
 “Boardwalk” refers to a lounge on that site that presented performers such as Ray Sharpe in the 1980s.

-The brothers also owned the Clover Grill dining room at Main and 6th streets downtown for more than thirty years.
+Their first restaurant was the Clover Grill dining room at Main and 6th streets downtown.
+It operated for more than thirty years.

 The sign of Clover no. 5 is similar to that of Clover no. 1 on East Rosedale.
 Clover no. 1 fared much better than its sibling on Lancaster.
 Clover no. 1 lives on as a bank.

-“I’ll have a cheeseburger with a side of deposit slips.”
+“I’ll have a cashier’s check and a side of fries.”

 This building on 3217 North Main Street still serves food as “Sunny Burger.”
-Ah, but the building yoostabe Rockyfeller no. 11 (Rockyfeller and Pig Stand: Here’s a (Texas) Toast to the Onion Ring and the Girl in the Swing).
+Ah, but the building yoostabe Rockyfeller no. 11.
+(2021 update: This building has been demolished.)